YINI Cheat Sheet

 πŸ“ Naming Rules

-• Use backticks (`) for special characters or reserved words:
+• Use backticks for spaces, punctuation, special characters, or reserved-looking names:

 ^ `My App`